blackducksoftware/hub-fod/README.md

 ## Where can I get the latest release? ##
 Download the latest from [release page](https://github.com/blackducksoftware/hub-fod/releases)

+## Notes ##
+* Supported for Black Duck 4.8.x and up only.
+Black Duck 4.7.x will produce 400 errors.
+* See the latest [hub-fod documentation](https://blackducksoftware.atlassian.net/wiki/spaces/PARTNERS/pages/328597509/Black+Duck+Fortify+on+Demand+plugin) for updates.

 ## Usage ##
 $ java -jar hub-fod-[VERSION].jar [OPTIONS: parameter=value]